albertogeniola/meross-homeassistant/README.md

 ### Option B: Classic installation (custom_component)
 1. Download the latest zip release archive from [here](https://github.com/albertogeniola/meross-homeassistant/releases/latest) (or clone the git master branch)
-1. Unzip/copy the meross_cloud direcotry within the `custom_components` directory of your homeassistant installation.
+1. Unzip/copy the meross_cloud directory within the `custom_components` directory of your homeassistant installation.
 The `custom_components` directory resides within your homeassistant configuration directory.
 Usually, the configuration directory is within your home (`~/.homeassistant/`).
 In other words, the configuration directory of homeassistant is where the config.yaml file is located.